M2KDevelopments/elevenlabs-nodejs/README.md

 # Elevenlabs Nodejs
 The Nodes JS <a href="https://api.elevenlabs.io/docs">API</a> for ElevenLabs text-to-speech.
+Unleash the power of our cutting-edge technology to generate realistic, captivating speech in a wide range of languages.

 ## Getting Started
 ```